Get

 Argentine travel money

-Jet off well-informed to Argentina.
+Jet off well-informed.
 Here are some handy facts about cash, card payments, costs and more in Argentina.

 Where can you get Argentinian pesos?

-Argentine pesos are an exotic or minor currency, so you won’t find them at most banks or the Post Office.
-Remember to plan ahead and compare rates and fees to get the most favourable exchange rate.
+ARS are a minor currency, so you won’t find them at most banks or the Post Office.

 Buy your pesos now